nscuro/dtapac/README.md

 *Audit Dependency-Track findings and policy violations via policy as code*

 > Consider this project to be a proof-of-concept.
 It is not very sophisticated, but it gets the job done.
-> Try it in a test environment first. *Do not skip this step* and run it in production without prior testing!
+> Try it in a test environment first. **Do not skip this step, do not run it in production without prior testing**!

 ## Introduction